 2008: I started reading science fiction and fantasy books from my local library.
 I took my first proofreading course: Basic Proofreading by the Publishing Training Centre.

-- 2012: I started self-publishing my books.
+2012: I started self-publishing my books.

-- 2014: I applied my writing knowledge by gaining copy editing and proofreading experience, working on friends’ stories.
+2014: I applied my writing knowledge by gaining copy editing and proofreading experience, working on friends’ stories.

-- 2016: I took a fiction editing course by an experienced fiction editor.
+2016: I took a fiction editing course by an experienced fiction editor.

-- 2018: I self-taught myself how to use some of Paul Beverley’s macros for more efficient onscreen editing.
+2018: I taught myself how to use some of Paul Beverley’s macros for more efficient onscreen editing.
 I created written resources for autistic and non-autistic writers.
 I made contact with publishing professionals.

 I started learning proofreading in 2008, and I completed the Publishing Training Centre’s Basic Proofreading course in 2010.
 It taught me much about how traditionally published books were proofread and where the profession came from.
 What appealed to me in proofreading was the freedom to work on my own, and at my own pace, and this hasn’t changed.